Non-equilibration, synchronization, and time crystals in isotropic Heisenberg models: General framework

 Denoting the components of the total spin by

 the considered Hamiltonians must be of the general form

 where the magnetic field $h$ and the coupling constants $J_{ij}$ are, for the time being, still largely arbitrary model parameters.

-By means of well-established standard arguments one finds that $H_0$ commutes with $S^a$ for all $a\in\{x,y,z\}$ (SU(2) symmetry).
+Since the Hamiltonian $H_0$ in (\ref{3}) is spatially isotropic, it possesses SU(2) symmetry and thus commutes with $S^a$ for all $a\in\{x,y,z\}$.
 As a consequence, the eigenvectors of $H_0$ can be chosen so that they are simultaneously eigenvectors of $S^z$ as well as of $\vec S^2:=(S^x)^2+(S^y)^2+(S^z)^2$, and thus can be written as $|n,l\rangle$ with the properties

 Here, the indices $n\in\{1,...,N\}$ label the energy eigenvalues, the $l \in \{-L_n,...,L_n\}$ are the total magnetic quantum numbers, while the $L_n$ are positive integers or half-integers, often denoted as total spin quantum numbers.
 In other words, for any given $n$, the energies $E_n^0$ are $(2L_n\!+\!1)$-fold degenerate with spin multiplets $\{|n,l\rangle\}_{l=-L_n}^{L_n}$.
 Traditionally, those simultaneous eigenvectors of $H_0$, $\vec S^2$, and $S^z$ are often denoted as $|n,L_n,l\rangle$, but since the $L_n$'s are unique functions of the $n$'s, we employ the shorter notation $|n,l\rangle$.
-One readily verifies that $0\leq L_n \leq \dof s$, and one can evaluate how many eigenvectors belong to a certain $l$ or $L_n$ \cite{BSS:JMMM00}, but for the rest, the actual quantitative value of $L_n$ belonging to any given $n$ (or $E_n^0$) is in general quite difficult to tell (see also Appendix \ref{app1}).
+One readily verifies that $0\leq L_n \leq \dof s$, and one can evaluate how many eigenvectors belong to a certain $l$ or $L_n$ \cite{BSS:JMMM00}, but for the rest, the actual quantitative value of $L_n$ belonging to any given $n$ (or $E_n^0$) is in general quite difficult to tell; see also Appendix \ref{app1}.
 We finally remark that the energies $E_n^0$ are generically expected to be pairwise different, but that this property is not actually required in most of our subsequent explorations.

 Exploiting (\ref{2}), (\ref{4}), (\ref{5}) it follows that

 The eigenvectors $|n,l\rangle$ are thus independent of $h$, while the above-mentioned degeneracies of the eigenvalues for $h=0$ are expected to be generically lifted for $h\not =0$ (Zeeman splitting).